 Karim Lalji, MS

 Mr. Lalji began his career with Merck & Company.
 While at Merck, he led the infectious disease new product portfolio from the commercial perspective, with responsibility for products such as INVANZ, CANCIDAS and CRIXIVAN.
-Mr. Lalji was a key member of the team that ultimately led to the discovery of the triple cocktail.
+Mr. Lalji was a key member of the team that ultimately led to the discovery of the triple cocktail for treating HIV infections.

 Mr. Lalji subsequently undertook responsibility for driving the global franchise strategies for Merck’s two leading areas: cholesterol reducers and hypertension/heart failure treatments.
 His final role during his ten-year tenure at Merck was as an executive leading the worldwide osteoporosis franchise and its main product, FOSAMAX.